ASU-cubesat/openlst-dora-ground/open-lst/USERS_GUIDE.md

 Many of the python helper scripts included with OpenLST will include help text, for example:

+(For python3 support for these scripts outside of the vagrant box, see the [README here](tools/README)

 ```bash
 $ radio_terminal --help
 usage: radio_terminal [-h] [-u {0,1}] [--rx-socket RX_SOCKET]